demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 4. Copy and paste the key.
 5. From the ID column, copy the Key ID.

+*Note*: When Configuring a role for the API Key's permission you can create a custom role or use a builtin.
+The recommended role is Instance Admin.
+The

 #### URL
 1. In your Cortex XDR platform, go to **Settings**.
 2. Click the **Copy URL** button in the top right corner.